rbarrois/xworkflows/doc/reference.rst

 The order in which hooks are applied is computed based on the following rules:

-- Compute the list of hooks to apply
+- Build the list of hooks to apply
     - When testing if a transition can be applied, use all :func:`transition_check` hooks
     - Before performing a transition, use all :func:`before_transition` and :func:`on_leave_state` hooks
     - After performing a transition, use all :func:`after_transition` and :func:`on_enter_state` hooks